Achieving Reliable Coordination of Residential Plug-in Electric Vehicle Charging: A Pilot Study: Conclusion

 The flexibility-differentiated pricing and control mechanism studied as part of the OptimizEV Project was shown to be highly effective in reshaping residential EV charging loads to minimize their impact on peak electricity demand.
 The observed effectiveness of the mechanism is due in large part to high customer participation rates---when customers exhibited flexibility in their charging requirements, they frequently engaged in managed charging sessions, allowing the smart charging system to delay the completion of their charging by nine hours on average.

 While these initial observations provide concrete evidence in support of the proposed incentive and control mechanism as a potentially viable ``non-wires alternative'' to support the increased demand for electricity driven by the growing adoption of EVs, larger experimental studies and surveys are needed to better understand customer attitudes towards managed charging and the feasibility of such programs at scale.
 In particular, because of the differences between early EV adopters and the general population of electricity customers \citep{powells2019flexibility,fjellsaa2021justice}, studies involving a more diverse population of customers are necessary.
 Although personal vehicle usage patterns in the general population suggest the presence of significant charging flexibility across the general population \citep{anwar2022assessing}, it is difficult to ascertain how a typical person's willingness to engage in managed charging compares to that of the project participants.
-Moreover, because the typical electricity customer tends to be less technologically savvy and less motivated by sustainability considerations than the early adopters participating in the OptimizEV Project, the monetary incentive required to elicit flexibility from the general population may be larger.
+Moreover, because the typical electricity customer tends to be less technologically savvy and less motivated by environmental concerns than the early EV adopters participating in the OptimizEV Project, the monetary incentive required to elicit flexibility from the general population may be larger.

 Finally, in order for managed EV charging programs like OptimizEV to be cost effective at scale, the benefit to the utility company, in the form of reduced energy procurement or avoided infrastructure costs, must exceed the program implementation and operational costs.
-These include administrative costs, the total cost of incentives paid out to participating customers, and the cost of the additional metering, communication, and control equipment required to perform direct EV load control.
+These include administrative costs, the total cost of incentives paid out to participating customers, and the cost of the additional metering, communication, and control equipment required to directly manage EV charging processes.
 If the estimated benefits are expected to exceed the costs, then it may be prudent for the utility company to pursue programs of this kind to manage the increasing penetration of EV loads on their networks.